lachdoug/app_library/README.md

 ======================

 The Engines Library Server provides:
-- a public JSON api with end points for listing app blueprint records
+- a public JSON api for listing app blueprint records
 - an admin CRUD interface for managing app blueprint records

 Rails 5 application.